At PS 107, we are proudly a No Place for Hate school.

-If you think your child would like more support, please reach out to our counselor Sarah Green SGreen@ps107.org.
+If your family would like more support during this time, please reach out to our counselor Sarah Green.
 She is available to speak with your child and can provide more mental health resources for your family.

-We know that by standing together, we will only emerge stronger.
+We know that by standing together we can #StopAsianHate and we will only emerge stronger.

 We are 107!

 The PS 107 Diversity Committee

 Resources to Help You Talk with Children